Cyb3rC3lt/Cyb3rC3lt.github.io-/_posts/2022-12-09-cobaltscripts.md

 categories: Blog
 ---

-Over the past few days I have been trying to get back into playing around with Cobalt Strike more to up my Red Teaming game.
+Over the past few days I have been trying to get back into playing around with Cobalt Strike to up my Red Teaming game.
 As part of that, and to get some practice, I thought I would try to write a simple aggressor script.

 The sole purpose of the script would be to email me when a beacon checks in.
 I imagine after a phishing campaign is sent out, you don't want to be sitting by your screen constantly waiting for a beacon, so this might make life easier.